MoTE: Mixture of Ternary Experts for Memory-efficient Large Multimodal Models: Experiments

 \paragraph{Model settings.} We select MoE-LLaVA~\cite{moe_llava} as the baseline.
 It adopts a similar three-stage MoE training recipe and utilizes full-precision experts.
 Since MoE-LLaVA activates the top-2 experts, and our model includes a shared expert, we use top-1 gating in \our{} to ensure a fair comparison in terms of FLOPs.
 All MoE layers consist of four routed experts.
 We adopt SigLIP-L~\cite{siglip} as the vision encoder and the instruct-version of Qwen2.5-series model~\cite{qwen2_5} as the base LLM.
 The connector is a two-layer MLP with GELU activation.
 Table~\ref{tab:compare} presents the active and total parameter counts in the training of \our{} and MoE-LLaVA across different model sizes.
 The expert memory footprint includes contributions from both shared and routed experts.

 \paragraph{Implementation details.} We adopt expert parallelism for efficient training of MoE models.
 The coefficient $\gamma$ for load balancing loss is set as 0.01.
 The value is recommended by \cite{switch} to ensure auxiliary loss not to overwhelm the primary language modeling objective.
-All experiments are conducted on 16 NVIDIA A100 cards with 40GB memory.
 Due to the limited computation resources, we do not perform dynamic resolution processing for the images, since it leads to extremely long training sequence.
 The length of the total sequence is set as 2048 tokens, and the visual input includes 729 tokens.
 More hyper-parameters can be found in Appendix~\ref{ap:hyper}.

 \paragraph{Training data.} We train \our{} and MoE-LLaVA on the same dataset to ensure a fair comparison.
 The training dataset consists of a total of 5 million samples.
 For the first stage, we use the pre-training data of LLaVA 1.5~\cite{llava_1_5}.
 For the second stage, we use the mixture of SViT~\cite{svit}, LVIS~\cite{lvis}, LRV~\cite{lrv} and MIMIC-IT~\cite{mimic}.
 For the third stage, we use a subset of MAmmoTH-VL~\cite{mammothvl}, which includes 3.4 million instruction-response pairs, each associated with a single image as the visual input.